llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

-Note that the expression for the original source variable `x` did not need to be changed, as it is defined in terms of the `DIFragment`, the identity of which is never changed after it is created.
+Note that the expression for the original source variable `x` did not need to be changed, as it is defined in terms of the `DIFragment`, the identity of which is not changed after it is created.

 ## Multiple Live Ranges For A Single Variable